horelvis/proteus_life_simulation/proteus-readme.md

 ---

+## ⚠️ EXPERIMENTAL RESEARCH PROJECT

+**WARNING**: PROTEUS is a highly experimental research project exploring alternative computational paradigms.
+The implementation is not production-ready and should be used only for research purposes.
+Current performance metrics on ARC puzzles show ~44% accuracy compared to 100% with traditional rule-based approaches.

+---

 > **"Las neuronas artificiales son una muleta histórica.
 Aquí hay una forma completamente diferente de crear sistemas que computan y aprenden."**

 ## 🎯 Manifiesto